Luminous flux (lumens)

 Understanding luminous flux is crucial to determining the right brightness for your space.
 Too few lumens can lead to insufficient lighting, while too many lumens can cause glare and uncomfortable conditions.
 By knowing how many lumens you need, you can:

-Luminous flux in detail
+Luminous flux in Detail

 DarkLight S-series - Light Angle Adjustment